frictionlessdata/datapackage/data-packages/index.md

   a corollary, the name also SHOULD NOT include an indication of time range covered.

+### Recommended Fields

-In addition to the above fields, it is recommended that the following fields SHOULD be included in every package descriptor:
+In addition to the above fields, the following fields SHOULD be included in every package descriptor:

 * `resources` - a JSON array of hashes that describe the contents of the package.
 The structure of the resource hash is described in the "Resource Information" section.

 * `license` (or `licenses`) - is a field specifying the license (or licenses) under which the package is provided.
 You MAY specify either a `license` field or a `licenses` field but NOT both.

-  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property.**
+  **This property is not legally binding and does not guarantee the package is licensed under the terms defined in this property.**

   * `license` MUST be a string and its value SHOULD be an [Open Definition license ID][od-licenses] (preferably one that is [Open Definition